 The fare is only 20 Baht, no matter where you want to get off.
 The service hours of the airport bus is from 6am to 10:30pm.

 Just go to one of the taxi booths in the arrival hall (photo) and tell them your hotel name (or wherever else you want to go, maybe the first thing you want to do is have a cool beer in the girly bars?).

 There are 2 types of taxis available: Chiang Mai Airport Taxi and Taxi Meter.
 The airport taxi charges a flat fee of 150 Baht to all destinations in the city.
 The taxi meter will come down to about 100-120 Baht, but there is an additional airport service charge of 50 Baht, so it doesn’t really make a big difference which one of the two taxis you take.

-Just tell the employees at the taxi booth where you want to go – they will give you a receipt and tell you which direction you have to go to the taxi.
+Just tell the lady at the taxi booth where you want to go – they will give you a receipt and tell you which direction you have to go for the taxi.